apparebit/prettypretty/docs/src/deepdive/macropower.md

 of macros.
 At the time of this writing, `bitflags` is the fourth most downloaded crate on crates.io.
 Its claim to fame is extending Rust with support for bit flags, which are ubiquitous in C APIs and network protocols.
-Astonishingly, the top three most downloaded crates, `syn`, `proc-macro2`, and `quote`, are designed to aid the implementation of procedural macros.
+Astonishingly, the top three most downloaded crates as of early morning August 20, 2024, `syn`, `proc-macro2`, and `quote`, are designed to aid the implementation of procedural macros.
 Out of the remaining six in the top ten most downloaded crates, one more crate, `cfg-if`, exists to wrangle syntax, two more crates, `rand_core` and `rand`, make liberal use of macros for their implementation, two more crates, `libc` and `hashbrown`, make use of a few macros, notably their own vendored versions of `cfg-if`, and only one crate, `base64` appears to neither contain nor use any macros.

 The fact that macro-related crates are the most popular crates period points towards a truth about Rust that doesn't get nearly enough attention: The